 For most patients, breast revision surgery can be completed in about an hour and a half, though this will vary based on the complexity of the operation.
 Following surgery, the majority of individuals feel well enough to resume normal daily routines and non-strenuous activities within one week.

 Whether the differences are practically unperceivable or clearly evident, no two natural breasts are perfectly symmetrical.
 Most breast asymmetries form when the breasts are developing, though factors like genetics, pregnancy/breastfeeding, weight fluctuations, and aging can all contribute to a more pronounced appearance.
-Dr. Broumand and Dr. Maman offer several treatment options for patients bothered by breast asymmetry, including augmentation or reduction of one or both breasts, as well as breast lift surgery for one or both sides.
+Dr. Broumand offers several treatment options for patients bothered by breast asymmetry, including augmentation or reduction of one or both breasts, as well as breast lift surgery for one or both sides.
 They can also revise the nipple-areolar complex(es) alone or in combination with another procedure.
-By custom-tailoring treatment to meet each patient’s specific needs, our doctors can help balance the shape, size, and position of the breasts for a beautiful, symmetrical appearance.
+By custom-tailoring treatment to meet each patient’s specific needs, our doctor can help balance the shape, size, and position of the breasts for a beautiful, symmetrical appearance.